prakharmrsl/easypcceo.github.io/pages/budget-pcs/prebuilt.md

 **Cons:**

 * An SSD would've been nice, but this PC still kicks butt!

+This video should give you an idea of the gaming performance you can expect with this gaming PC:

 <div class="vid-container">
 	<iframe width="560" height="315" src="https://www.youtube.com/embed/WxaFgaCwMMQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>